Environmental Law Australia

 • In 2018 Adani announced it would build a much smaller version – initially exporting 10 million tonnes a year, with annual production ramping up “over time” to 27 million tonnes; however, it still plans to eventually produce 55 million tonnes per year.

 Adani’s proposal to produce 55 or 60 million tonnes of thermal coal per year makes the mine one of the largest coal mines in the world and the mining and burning of coal from it will generate an estimated 4.7 billion tonnes of greenhouse gas emissions.
-These emissions are over 0.5% of the remaining carbon budget to have a likely chance of limiting global temperature rises to 2 degrees Celsius above pre-industrial levels.
+These emissions are over 0.5% of the carbon budget (remaining in 2014) to have a likely chance of limiting global temperature rises to 2 degrees Celsius above pre-industrial levels.

 Coal from the mine was originally proposed to be transported by a new 189km rail line to the Port of Abbot Point for export principally to India to be burnt for electricity production.
 Adani also originally proposed to expand the Port of Abbot Point to increase its capacity.
 The port expansion was the subject of other litigation that is not the focus of this case study.